Does your Chihuahua follow you around all day?

 You might have to make some changes in your life to accommodate a clingy Chihuahua.

 This means being willing to let your pup tag along with you everywhere you go, including the bathroom.
-Being understanding and patient when they cry or whine is also key.

 Things you’ll have to get used to: